SHolman77/AWTRIX2.0-Docs/v2/api.md

 **Params**
 - force
-  - Whether the given informations should be displayed immediately or after the current app (true/false). if set to false the given AppInformations are sorted into a Appqueue.
+  - Whether the given informations should be displayed immediately or after the current app (true/false). if set to false the given AppInformations are sorted into an Appqueue.
 After the current App, AWTRIX will show and delete all apps of the Appqueue one by one.
 So you are able to send many temporary apps at once.
 If there are no more apps in the queue, AWTRIX will continue to run its own apps.
+- name (optional)
+  - identifier for your temporary App
 - text
   - Text to be displayed (string)
 - icon (optional)